madame-president/mp-thoughts/vibe-investing.md

 Anyways, vibe coding got me thinking about **vibe investing**.

+The acceptable "at-scale" investing strategy for an individual within my demographic group (as told my multiple Financial advisors) is:

+1. Diversification is king.
+2. Long-term purview.
+3. Moderate risk<sup>1</sup> is acceptable.
+4. Growth return projections similar to S&P 500.

 ## Appendix

 <sup>1</sup>: My workflows are faster by not hardcoding any secrets.
 It makes it easier to re-use functions and rotate my expired API keys.